codingatmorning/projects/README.md

 # Projects
 A showcase of some projects I have created.
-Full code is not provided to prevent plagiarism, and some of it being propreitary.
+Full code is not provided to prevent plagiarism, and some of it being proprietary.

 ## 3D Implicit Calculator